cas

 Process B sets the variable $global->user_list = array(1,2,3,5) successfully.

-Before changing a value, the cas interface checks whether the value has been modified by other processes based on $old_value.
-If it has been modified, it does not perform the replacement and returns false; otherwise, it performs the replacement and returns true.
-See the example below.
+Before changing a value, the cas interface will determine whether this value has been modified by other processes based on $old_value.

 Note: